Balkanabat: Administrative Subdivisions

+Balkanabat itself is made up of several microdistricts.

 History

 A large monument at the far western end of the city, "Pioneers" (Первопроходцы), also called "Desert Explorers", depicts a camel, Ivan Gubkin, and Gubkin's peers, struggling to hike through the windy Karakum Desert while prospecting for petroleum.
 Balkanabat's history is tightly linked to the petroleum deposits in Goturdepe, Barsagelmes and Nebitdag.
 The first colonists had to live in unbelievable conditions in tents, tilt carts, without power and even without water.

 Amenities

 The city adjoins a "Health Path", a concrete circuit hike path to give a moderate hike along the mountainside.
 It was opened in 2004 in the template of that of Ashgabat.
 The city has five bazaars (markets) Gök, Jennet, Gündogar, Bereket and 5th Microdistrict bazaar.
 The city is served by two hotels, Nebitçi and Sport, a theater, museums, restaurants and parks.
 The north side of town features the large Saparmyrat Türkmenbaşy Park, which offers trees, tennis courts, a life-size chess board and many benches.

 In the 2000s, the city underwent significant transformations, including the improvement of streets, the construction of large-scale housing facilities, and the addition of supplementary amenities.
 The State Drama Theater, the Museum of History and Local Lore, a diagnostic center, a wedding palace, the Balkanabat Railway Station, the Balkan Provincial Library, a stadium with 10,000 seats, a general oriental market, and other social and cultural facilities were built during that period.